1. Civil Appeals

 Any request for an extension of time to file a brief in a civil appeal must be made by filing a motion for a procedural order pursuant to ARCAP 6(b).
 The Court routinely grants one 30-day extension of time for the filing of an opening or answering brief and one 20-day extension of time for the filing of a reply brief, without requiring a showing of any cause.
-When the Court denies a request for an additional extension, it will require that the brief be filed within 10 days of the order denying the motion.
 After issuance of such an order, if the appellant fails to timely file the opening brief, the appeal may be dismissed; if the appellee fails to file the answering brief, the appeal may be submitted on the record and on the opening brief.
 Late briefs also are subject to sanctions under ARCAP 25.

 B. Case Management Statement